 - Volunteers may not give any medication to students.

 - Volunteers' comments should not be written on student papers that are to be sent home.

 - Volunteers should not laugh at or belittle student answers or efforts.

 - College students are often obtaining volunteer experience to one day include on their job resumes.

 - Be prompt and regular in attendance.
 Report on time and remain for the period of time for which you are committed.
 If illness or an emergency arises, please call the school and leave a message for the teacher.

-- Silence all beepers and/or cell phones while in class.
-Once a teacher has the attention of a class, they do not appreciate loosing it!
+- Silence all electronic devices while in class.
+Once a teacher has the attention of a class, they do not appreciate losing it.

 - Ask questions, but reserve your questions for when the teacher has a break from instruction.

-- Bring your enthusiasm and a listening ear!
+- Bring your enthusiasm and a listening ear.
 You CAN make a difference, one child at a time!
-See the School Volunteer Handbook (attached above) for ideas on how to work with students.
+See the School Volunteer Handbook for ideas on how to work with students.